gl-inet/docs4.x/docs/tutorials/first_time_setup.md

         **GL-AXT1800-XXX** or **GL-AXT1800-XXX-5G**

-        Search for the SSID of the router in your computer/phone/tablet and input the default password: **goodlife**.
+        Search for the SSID of the router in your computer/phone/tablet and input the WiFi password.
+Please find the WiFi password on the label on the back of the router.
+Some models if you can't find the WiFi password on the label, please try the default password **goodlife**.

 3. Access the web Admin Panel